 WHY USE BOA?

-- Same performance as Basagran®
+- Same active as Basagran®

 - Control of lamb’s-quarters, stinkweed and volunteer canola

 - Use in beans, field peas, soybeans, and 28 other crops

 - Alternative (contact) mode of action

 - Proven broadleaf weed control option for pulse crops at the best price

 - Common chickweed